Table of contents

 Welcome to your new computer.
 You can configure things such as the machine name, the timezone, the keyboard layout, etc...
 Don't hesitate to check the official guide for these parts, encryption doesn't change anything until the Initramfs (mkinitcpio).

-Don't forget to set the root password with the passwd
+Also, don't forget to set the root password with the passwd

 command.